padak/vscode-test/builds/README.md

 # 📦 Extension Builds

-This folder contains all packaged VSIX files for the Keboola AI Data Platform extension.
+This folder contains all packaged VSIX files for the Keboola Data Engineering Booster extension.

 ## 🚀 Building